-There are approximately 194,000 construction contractors in the U.S., of which approximately 157,000 are building contractors (residential, operative, and nonresidential) and approximately 37,000 are heavy construction contractors (roads, bridges, etc.).21 Based on the distribution of the national population, approximately 44,000 building contractors and 10,000 heavy construction contractors could be affected by the proposed rulemaking.22 In the cost analysis, EPA assumed that building contractors will separate the hazardous and non-hazardous portions of their waste and continue to dispose of the non-hazardous portion as in the baseline.
+There are approximately 194,000 construction contractors in the U.S., of which approximately 157,000 are building contractors (residential, operative, and nonresidential) and approximately 37,000 are heavy construction contractors (roads, bridges, etc.).
+Based on the distribution of the national population, approximately 44,000 building contractors and 10,000 heavy construction contractors could be affected by the rule.
+In the cost analysis, EPA assumed that building contractors will separate the hazardous and non-hazardous portions of their waste and continue to dispose of the non-hazardous portion as in the baseline.
 The hazardous portion is assumed to be disposed in a Subtitle C facility.

-EPA has estimated that it will cost each of the 10,000 heavy construction contractors \$707 per year to separate out the hazardous portion of construction waste.
-It will also cost \$430 per ton, on average, to dispose of the hazardous portion of construction waste in a Subtitle C facility.
-Multiplying \$430 per ton by a maximum of 1.32 tons of CESQG waste per year, each heavy construction company faces a maximum disposal cost of \$568 per year under the proposed rulemaking.
-The total maximum increase in costs to construction companies is therefore \$1,275.
+EPA has estimated that it will cost each of the 10,000 heavy construction contractors \$901 per year to separate out the hazardous portion of construction waste.
+It will also cost \$430 per ton, on average, to dispose of the hazardous portion of construction waste in a Subtitle C facility Multiplying \$430 per ton by a maximum of 1.32 tons of CESQG waste per year, each heavy construction company faces a maximum disposal cost of \$568 per year under the rule.
+The total maximum increase in costs to construction companies is therefore \$1.469.

 Exhibit 6-2 shows the cost impacts as a percentage of annual revenues for four segments of the construction industry: single family house construction, residential construction other than single family, highway and street construction, and heavy construction not elsewhere classified.
-To be conservative, all segments were assumed to incur a maximum cost of \$1,275, even though the cost analysis is based on the assumption that only companies involved in heavy construction would incur inspection costs.
-As shown in the exhibit, the increase in costs represents a small impact, less than one percent of annual revenues, for all sizes and
+To be conservative, all segments were assumed to incur a maximum cost of \$1,469, even though the cost analysis is based on the assumption that only companies involved in heavy construction would incur inspection costs.
+As shown in the exhibit, the increase in costs represents a small impact, less than one percent of annual revenues, for all sizes and types of construction companies.
+The cost impacts as a percentage of annual revenues are similar or lower for the other segments of the construction industry, such as non-residential and elevated highway and bridge construction.